snapsinazfs/snapsinazfs/README.md

  ## Status

- As of today (2023-06-02), Sanoid.net is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties.
+ As of today (2023-06-06), Sanoid.net is capable of taking and pruning snapshots, using configuration stored in ZFS itself, via user properties, for everything except the timing and naming settings, which are still in configuration files.

  I may make an alpha release tag soon and possibly provide a pre-built release, here on github.
 This comes with what should be the obvious disclaimer that this is an alpha-stage project and you should not trust important systems with it.

- Since implementing pruning went so quickly, I would like to make another alteration to the project.\
- Configuration stored in ZFS has been a major boon for the application.
-I am now strongly considering moving ALL settings that still remain in settings into zfs.
-This will completely prevent the case of someone deleting a template that was configured for use in part of your ZFS hierarchy, causing subsequent runs of Sanoid.net to fail, due to the missing template.

  To make configuration even easier, I'm thinking I may introduce a command-line configuration grammar to Sanoid.net or else maybe provide an admin tool that provides a text-mode UI to configure Sanoid.net in ZFS.\